-Update culture is a highly harmful, generally established mindset emerging in a capitalist society which demands constant updates in all aspects of life -- to us most importantly updates of software, hardware and electronic devices, but also other things such as keeping up with latest news, politics, trends, memes, fashion and so on.
+Update culture is a highly harmful, generally established mindset and a set of societal mechanisms emerging in a capitalist society which demand and rely on constant UPDATES in all aspects of life -- importantly to us this means updates of software, hardware and electronic devices, but also other things such as keeping up with the latest news, politics, trends, memes, fashion and so on.
 In technology this manifests by developers of a (typically bloated) program creating frequent modifications called "updates" (sometimes also more sneakily masked under terms such as progress or modernization) and forcing users to keep consuming them, e.g. by deprecating or neglecting old versions, dropping backwards compatibility (e.g. Python) or by downright forcing updates in code.
 This often manifests by a familiar pop-up message:

 "Your software is too old, please update to the latest version."